-In the name him in whom God the Father is well pleased, dear friends in Christ: Though they don't usually intend to do it, it sometimes happens that parents choose a favorite from among their children.
-And it's not only parents who do this; anyone in a position of authority is subject to it.
+In the name him in whom God the Father is well pleased, dear friends in Christ: Though they don't usually intend to, it sometimes happens that parents choose a favorite from among their children.
+It's not only parents who do this; anyone in a position of authority is subject to it.
 Teachers choose favorite students, coaches choose favorite players, bosses choose favorite employees ... even a child will choose a favorite kitten from among a litter of ten or more of the mewing little monsters.
 Why?
 Because in each case the one making the choice can say, "This one pleases me more than the others."
 It could be for any number of reasons; but, "There's something special about this one that draws me most to him or her."

-And really, when you think about it, it's kind of funny.
-None of us would have a problem with a child choosing a favorite kitten or puppy from a litter.
+When you think about it, it's kind of funny.
+No one objects to a child choosing a favorite kitten or puppy from a litter.
 And we all have favorite friends and neighbors that we prefer over others.
 But when it comes to teachers or coaches or bosses or most especially parents, we have the sense that it's inherently wrong for them to choose a favorite.
 Why?
 Well, because they are in charge of other people, and with respect to those people under their authority they ought to feel the same about them, no matter what.
 It's only fair.
 Right?

-Friends, who ever said life was fair?
-Anyone who goes through life imagining that everything ought to be fair and equal all the time is in for lots of disappointment.
+But who ever said life was fair?
+Anyone who goes through life imagining that everything ought to be fair and equal all the time is in for heaps of disappointment.
 Life is anything but fair.
-And as people blessed to be born in this nation where we enjoy the relative freedoms and comforts we do as opposed to having to endure the wretched conditions in which something like two thirds of the rest of the world lives, we better than anyone ought to know that life is not fair.
+As people blessed to be born in this nation where we enjoy the relative freedoms and comforts we do as opposed to having to endure the wretched conditions in which something like two thirds of the rest of the world lives, we better than anyone ought to know that life is not fair.
 We wouldn't like it if it were.
 And just because a father or mother may have a child whom they favor above their siblings, it doesn't mean that they don't love and care for their other children too.
 Of course, it's easy for me to say this; after all, among my own siblings, mom favored me the most.
-Not really, I'm just kidding.
+Well, at least I like to think so.